How long does it take to get a CDL?

 Is trucking a healthy career?
 What are the health risks?

-+Health challenges in trucking are real:
++ Health challenges in trucking are real and common:

 - Obesity: Truck drivers have 25% higher obesity rates than general population